ktitimbo/ktitimbo.github.io/content/home/teaching_experience.md

         * Co-supervising graduate students in their research projects.
         * Prepare grant applications.
         * Organize seminars.
-        * Tutorials and discussion hours on topicas as: quantum mechanics, classical mechanics, and semiclassical methods.
+        * Tutorials and discussion hours on topic as: quantum mechanics, classical mechanics, and semiclassical methods.

   - title : Lecturer